Affiliate links on Android Authority may earn us a commission. Learn more.

 The switch to USB Type-C should have simplified this complicated situation, ensuring that newer devices all operate with the fastest possible speeds.
 However, due to demands for backward compatibility only fully featured USB Type-C ports and cables guarantee USB 3.1 data speeds, and there are a number of devices out there that still only offer USB 2.0 data speeds over this new connector.
 Also remember that if you’re connecting to backward-compatible ports via a converter cable (such as Type-C to Type-A), you will be limited to the slower speed of the older port.

 In addition, the Type-C connector is also used by the Thunderbolt 4 and USB 4 standards.
 These offer even higher peak data transfers at up to 40 Gbit/s and support DisplayPort video transfers over the connector.

-As well as delivering data, USB Type-C is designed to power all of our gadgets and not just the portable ones.
+Besides delivering data, USB Type-C is designed to power all of our gadgets.
 The connector is rated to deliver and receive up to 240W of power, making it suitable to charge laptops and more.
 Things do get a little complicated here though, as there are multiple different standards and protocols that can be used to power USB devices.

 By default, USB 2.0 ports offer up to 5V, 0.5A of power and 3.0 ports extend this to 5V, 0.9A.
 USB Type-C pushes even further when connecting two of the ports together, with options for 1.5A and 3.0A worth of current.
-Again, there are no guarantees about the exact level of power you’ll receive from any particularly port just by looking at the connector, but Type-C theoretically offers higher speed charging out-of-the-box than other options.
+Again, there are no guarantees about the exact level of power you’ll receive from any particular port just by looking at the connector, but Type-C theoretically offers higher speed charging out-of-the-box than other options.